wallarm/product-documentation/docs/latest/admin-en/configuration-guides/traffic-mirroring/istio-example.md

 This article provides the example configuration required for Istio to [mirror the traffic and route it to the Wallarm node](overview.md).

+## Step 1: Configure Istio to mirror the traffic

 For Istio to mirror the traffic, you can configure `VirtualService` for mirroring routes either to the internal endpoint (internal for Istio, e.g. hosted in Kubernetes) or to the external endpoint with `ServiceEntry`:

 * To enable mirroring of in-cluster requests (e.g. between pods), add `mesh` to `.spec.gateways`.